cmu-phil/tetrad-manual-rtd/docs/algorithms/lv-heuristic.md

 This keeps false positive bidirected edges extremely low.

 ### 4. Enforce legality
-Just like in FCIT and BOSS-FCI, LV-Dumb ensures the output is:
+Just like in FCIT and BOSS-FCI, LV-Heuristic ensures the output is:

 - ancestral
 - acyclic